-Whilst NSCD is a legally autonomous organisation it is also one of six schools that work together through a shared consultative and decision-making structure under the auspices of the Conservatoire for Dance and Drama (CDD).
+Whilst NSCD is a legally autonomous organisation it is at present also one of six schools that work together through a shared consultative and decision-making structure under the auspices of the Conservatoire for Dance and Drama (CDD).
 CDD is a higher education institution and charitable company limited by guarantee and is ultimately accountable for the proper use and stewardship of the public funds it receives on behalf of the six Schools.
 NSCD is currently making its application to the Office for Students to become its own Higher Education provider from September 2022.
 Programmes will continue to be validated by the University of Kent.

 The School’s charitable purpose is the advancement of education, which involves sustaining and promoting teaching, learning and original research.